A suggested approach to motivate people to install the Hootsuite app

 Flow of the then current user experience

 The next step was to research similar products.
-We wanted to see how other companies push app installs when visitors use their website.
-Based on the research, I made a diagram showing different approaches and presented it to my team to get a feel about where they thought our design solution should stand.
-We also checked out the analytics to see the types of devices our audience was using.
-This step was essential to a successful experiment.
+I wanted to learn how other companies nudged users towards app installs when they used their website.
+Based on the research, I made a diagram showing different approaches and presented it to my team to get a feel for how strongly we should nudge the users towards app installs.
+I also collaborated closely with data analysts to better understand the types of devices our audience was using.
+This step was essential to a successful experiment as I wanted to optimize the experience for the majority of users.

 screenshot of what other companies were doing to increase app installs